CarolinaPB/single-cell-data-processing/README.md

   - pct_counts_mt: proportion of mitochondrial counts for a cell
 - Scatter plot showing :
   - total_counts vs pct_counts_mt
   - total counts vs n_genes_by_counts

 After filtering:

 - Percentage of counts per gene for the top 20 genes after filtering
 - Violin plots showing:
   - n_genes_by_counts: number of genes with positive counts in a cell
   - total_counts: total number of counts for a cell
   - pct_counts_mt: proportion of mitochondrial counts for a cell

 The final preprocessing step is doublet removal with [Scrublet](https://github.com/swolock/scrublet).
 This step may be run more than once to determine the ideal doublet score threshold.
 The histogram shown in `4_Doublets/<sample>/histogram_<sample>_doublets.pdf` should show a biomodal distribution, and the threshold show in the "simulated doublets" plot should be at the minium between the two modes.
 The first run should be with parameter `SCRUB_TRESHOLD:`.
 Once the first run has finished, you should look at the histograms of all samples and see if you need to change the treshold.
 If you do, set it in the config file as explained further below and run the `remove_doublets` step again.

-For each sample there will be an `h5ad` object containing the preprocessed data for each sample - ambient RNA removed, QC filtered and doublets removed - in the `4_Doublets` directory.
+There will be an `h5ad` object containing the preprocessed data for each sample - ambient RNA removed, QC filtered and doublets removed - in the `4_Doublets` directory.

 #### Tools used